OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ## 1.2 General controls for sensitive data limitation

 - **#DATAMINIMIZE** (development-time and runtime).
-Remove or anonymize data fields or records that are not needed for the application, to prevent them from leaking.
-A special form of data minimization is to statistically analyze which records or fields in a training dataset are superfluous to achieving sufficient performance, and then remove those (Datascience).
+Remove or anonymize data fields or records that are unnecessary for the application to prevent potential leaks.
+Data minimization can also involve statistically analyzing a training dataset to identify and eliminate superfluous records or fields that are not essential for achieving sufficient performance (Data Science).

   Purpose: reduce the impact in case of an attack by reducing the amount of data that can leak.